 What can I do about air pollution?

-In metropolitan areas, the number of people suffering from respiratory diseases is increasing dramatically.₁,₂ Around 520,000 people died prematurely worldwide in 2014 as a result of air pollution.
+In urban areas, the number of people suffering from respiratory diseases is increasing dramatically.₁,₂ Around 520,000 people died prematurely worldwide in 2014 as a result of air pollution.
 In Germany alone, the man-made environmental problem has cost 80,000 people many years of their lives.₃

 1. reduce (your) car trips

 Let's start with the most obvious.
 Passenger cars cause 60.7 percent of all CO2 emissions from road traffic in Europe.₄ Everyone who drives a car regularly inevitably contributes to this figure.
 The combustion engines in our cars constantly blow nitrogen oxides into the air.
 If you want to minimize your personal air pollution, learn to switch to more environmentally friendly alternatives, such as the Railroad or the Bike, to switch.

 And if a car journey cannot be avoided, then there are ways and means, to drive sustainably by car.
 For example, by creating a Carpool with work colleagues and thus also reduce other people's car journeys.
 But also by reducing the weight in your car or turning off your car when it is not in use.
 A sensible alternative is also to switch to the Electric carthat is already environmentally friendly today, from production to disposal - and is becoming even more environmentally friendly as the electricity mix from renewable energies increases.₅